david115599/RoverWing/docs/index.rst

 The RoverWing provides connections for two brushed DC motors, at the same voltage as the main power supply (7-14V).
 Each motor is controlled by DRV8871 motor driver by Texas Instruments, which can provide up to 2.9A per motor.
 The drivers are current limited, so the current will not exceed 2.9A even if the motor is stalled, which helps prevent motor burnout.
-The motor ports use JST VH connectors; see ??? for list of compatible cables and adapters.
+The motor ports use JST VH connectors; see section `Cables`_ for list of compatible cables and adapters.

 To avoid overheating the motor drivers, it is recommended to attach  additional heatsinks to them if you intend to run the motors at more than 2A continuous.